wizden/Searcher/README.md

 * Customise the UI based on settings in the preferences file (if set)
 * No installer.
 Setup / installation not required.

+Searcher  is free software distributed under the GNU GPL.
+Ensure that the distribution package contains the following files:
+* Searcher.exe  - File content search utility
+* COPYING.txt   - License information
+* README.txt    - README file

+Special thanks to the creators of the following libraries that is used by Searcher:
+   - Costura Fody  - combine libraries into executable
+   - iTextSharp    - reading pdf files.
+   - OpenXml       - reading files saved using openxml format.
+- SharpCompress - library to deal with many compression types and formats.

 ## Additional Links
 [Using Searcher](https://github.com/wizden/Searcher/wiki/Using-Searcher)